How do I apply?

 Am I eligible to apply for an IOGP internship?

-All majors with a 3.0 or higher cumulative GPA or higher are eligible although freshmen are encouraged to wait until they are sophomores or juniors to apply.
+Students from all majors with a 3.0 or higher cumulative GPA are eligible.
+Freshmen are encouraged to wait until they are sophomores or juniors to apply.
 Most positions require interns who are currently enrolled as students, but some will accept recent graduates.

 What additional documents do I need to turn in with my application?

-You will be required to submit a resume, cover letter, writing sample, and names and email addresses of two academic recommenders (usually professors).
-For help with cover letters and writing samples, students are encouraged to visit with the advisors in USU's Career Services.
+You will be required to submit a resume, cover letter, and writing sample, along with names and email addresses of two academic recommenders (usually professors).
+For help with resume's and cover letters, students are encouraged to visit with the advisors in the USU Career Design Center.

 Where do I live during my internship?

 Interns are responsible for finding their own housing.
-Interns in Washington, D.C. have the option of living in USU’s subsidized student housing in Crystal City, VA.
-The apartment building is located next to the Crystal City metro stop and is just 20 minutes away from Capitol Hill.
+Interns in Washington, D.C. have the option of living in specific apartments subsidized by USU.
 Apartments are fully furnished and shared with other students.

-Interns in other areas (state/local, and international) are typically responsible for their own individual housing arrangements.
-The most common arrangements include leasing apartments for the duration of the internship, commuting and or staying with family/friends.
-Internships through partner programs generally include housing in their placement costs.
+Interns in other areas (state or local) are typically responsible for their own individual housing arrangements.
+The most common arrangements include leasing apartments for the duration of the internship, commuting and/or staying with family/friends.

 What is the best way to pay for my internship?

 We encourage applicants to seek out scholarships offered through their departments and colleges to help cover travel expenses.
-Please explore our scholarship tab for a list of other departmental, college, national and other scholarships.
+Financial assistance may be available for qualified students.

 Can I earn credit for my internship?

-Yes.
+Yes!
 Students can earn up to 12 academic credits for most internships.
-For most internships, up to nine graded credits are available for 1) completing the internship, 2) writing a research paper, and 3) creating a portfolio of work completed during the internship.
-For the Utah Legislature and Washington DC internships, three pass/fail credits are also available for attending a series of six seminars during the internship and writing a summary of each.
-For international internships, tuition is often included in your program fee.
+Up to 9 graded credits are available for 1) submitting assigned writing assignments, 2) writing a final paper, and 3) successfully completing the internship.
+For the Utah Legislature and Washington DC internships, 3 pass/fail credits are also available for attending a series of six seminars during the internship and writing a summary of each.

 How much am I paid as an intern?

 That depends on the internship.
-Many highly desirable and competitive internships are unnpaid.
-There are a number of state/local and Congressional internships available through the IOGP that include a small stipend each month.
-If you receive and accept an unpaid internship, you may be eligible for some housing and or travel scholarships through the IOGP.
+Most legislative and congressional internships are paid.
+Some highly desirable and competitive internships are unnpaid.
+If you receive and accept an unpaid internship, you may be eligible for housing and/or travel scholarships through the IOGP.

 Which writing sample should I submit?

 The good news is that you do not need to write a new piece for your writing sample submission.
 Simply submit a copy of a paper, article, or review you have written for a class.
 The subject matter is insignificant.
 It should, however, demonstrate your skills as a writer.
-We ask that writing samples are limited to 3-4 pages.
+Writing samples are limited to 3-4 pages.
 If you need help or assistance with a writing sample, we encourage you to visit USU's Writing Center.

 Do I have to be a political science major?

 No!
 Internships are available for students in all majors.
-In particular, global internship opportunities can be designed with specific majors in mind.
+We have opportunities in many different fields not exclusive to politics or policy.

 Where is the IOGP located?